mdrahun/mdrahun/README.md

 <hr>

 <pre>
-💻 I am Senior Java Engineer
+💻 I am a Senior Java Engineer
-📚 I have a Master's degree in Information Security
-🔭 I have more than 15 years of experience in the IT sphere 🌟 Main language: Java
+📚 I have a Ьaster's degree in Сomputer Science, majoring in Шnformation security 🔭 I have more than 15 years of experience in the IT sphere 🌟 Main language: Java
 🚩 Interested in Fintech and Banking Application development